Nissen96/ChorFlow/README.md

     p."no" -> q.y;
 ; 0
 ```

 then the flow induced with this mapping is just

 ```
-a -> x
+p.a -> p.x
 ```

 and this is what is checked against a policy.

-In this example, we can infer whether `a == 42` based just on what `y` ends up to be, so there is clearly also an implicit flow, we may or may not care about.
+In this example, we can infer whether `p.a == 42` based just on what `q.y` ends up to be, so there is clearly also an implicit flow, we may or may not care about.
 If we changed the mapping to be

 ```
 flow(p.e) = e -> p
 flow(p.x := e) = e -> x
 flow(p.e -> q.x) = e -> x, p -> q, q -> x
 ```

 then the flow induced would instead be

 ```
-a -> x
+p.a -> p.x
-x -> p
+p.x -> p
 p -> q
-q -> y
+q -> q.y
 ```

-and give us the path `a -> x -> p -> q -> y` in the flow graph, revealing the implicit flow.
+and give us the path `p.a -> p.x -> p -> q -> q.y` in the flow graph, revealing the implicit flow.
 To disallow this flow, the policy would need to *not* contain each of the links in this chain.

 ## Examples